jeremyckahn/rekapi/docs/dom.md

 var kapi = new Kapi(document.getElementById('canvas'));
 ````

-All DOM actors inherently act the same way, so you can just use the `Kapi.DOMActor` Object to control them.
+All DOM actors inherently work the same way, so you can just use the `Kapi.DOMActor` Object to control them.
 There's generally no need to roll your own Actor if you are using Rekapi for DOM animation.

 ````javascript
 /**